yuvalmGS/gigaspaces-wiki-jekyll/xap97/administration-and-monitoring-api.markdown

 {% endinittab %}

 {% tip %}
-See a fully running example of a [Scaling Agent](/sbp/scaling-agent.html) as part of the Solutions & Best Practices section.
+See a fully running example of a [Scaling Agent](/sbp/scaling-agent.html) as part of the Solutions & Patterns section.
 {% endtip %}

 # Admin Construction